proxmox/proxmox-yew-widget-toolkit-assets/scss/introduction.md

 `pwt-scheme-<name>-container` helper classes can be used to set those variables.

+There is also the `pwt-default-colors` class to set the `color` and `background-color` properties directly to the `--pwt-color` and `--pwt-color-background` respectively.

 A similar scheme is used for widgets with an associated accent color, using the following CSS variables: